cachelot/cachelot/readme.md

 # What is Cachelot Library #
-If your application needs to cache some data and retrieve it from the cache with a speed of light, the easiest way is to store data right into application's memory.
-That's what cachelot library is.
-One library with the simple interface.
-All you need is to provide fixed amount of memory for the cache and access or store 3 millions of items per second (depending on CPU cache size).
+If your application needs to cache some data and then retrieve it from the cache with a speed of light, the only way is to store this data right into application's memory.
+That's what Cachelot library is.
+One library with a simple interface.
+All you need to provide is a fixed amount of memory for the cache, and you will be able to access or store 3 million of items per second (depending on the CPU cache size).

-Maybe 3MOps doesn't sound like too big number, but it means ~333 nanosecond spent on a single operation while RAM reference costs [~100 nanoseconds](http://www.eecs.berkeley.edu/~rcs/research/interactive_latency.html).
+Maybe 3MOps doesn't sound like such a big number, but it does mean ~333 nanosecond spent on a single operation while RAM reference costs [~100 nanoseconds](http://www.eecs.berkeley.edu/~rcs/research/interactive_latency.html).

-Cachelot can work as a consistent cache returning an error when out of memory or evict old items to store new.
+Cachelot can work as a consistent cache, returning an error when out of memory or evicting old items to store the new ones.

 # What is Cachelot Distributed Cache Server #
-Think Memcached (it is Memcached compatible) but while Memcached aims to serve hundreds of thousands of connections (bandwidth) Cachelot serves tens of them with higher RPS rate (latency).
-Additionally cachelot is single-threaded application, so you can run it consuming fewer resources (cheaper VPS servers can save a lot).
+Think Memcached (Cachelot is Memcached compatible).
+Though, while original [Memcached](http://memcached.org) aims to serve thousands of connections (bandwidth), Cachelot serves tens of those, but with a higher RPS rate (latency).

-And yet cachelot is faster (up to 16% in terms of RPS, depending on a test setup).
+Another good news: Cachelot is a single-threaded application, so you can run it consuming fewer resources (for instance, cheaper VPS servers can be a huge saving).

+And yet single Cachelot instance is faster than Memcached while serving a certain number of connections.
+Never the less, you're free to scale up horizontally by running more instances.

 * * *